countable-web/open-source-corporation/admin/accounting/TIMESHEETS.md

 ## Timesheet Columns
 *  ### Project:
     * Write the standardized slug name of the project you worked on.
-If you don't know the project, put "Countable" in that column.
+If you don't know the project, put "countable" in that column.
 *  ### Date:
     * Write the date in ISO 8601 format: yyyy-mm-dd.
 *  ### Description of Work: